 Metropolitan Police Department

 Generally, it takes six weeks to process this request.
 However, requesters who need criminal history information on persons of interest have other alternatives.
 Free public criminal records are not usually available from the Metropolitan Police Department.
 However, the record custodian may waive the nominal fees if releasing the criminal records serve the public’s interests.
 Otherwise, a requester may perform a free criminal record check on private databases that aggregate criminal information.
 These private databases also provide access to other police records, e.g., arrest records.
 However, the completeness of information from such free websites is not guaranteed.
 Many of the free criminal records from such private websites are grossly inaccurate.

 What Are Arrest Records In Washington DC?

-An arrest record is an official document providing information about a person being questioned, apprehended, taken into custody, or placed in detention.
+Washington DC arrest records are official documents providing information about a person being questioned, apprehended, taken into custody, or placed in detention.
 You may also be held for investigation and/or charged with, indicted, or tried for any felony, misdemeanor, or other offense by any law enforcement or military authority.
 In the District of Columbia, a person is arrested once there are reasonable grounds to believe they committed a crime.
 Arrest records are one of the several components of police records in Washington DC.
 Police records also include incident reports and logs that track police activity on a particular case.

 Are Arrest Records Public In Washington DC?